Entertainment and Media:Markets and Economics

 Industry Economics, Eighth Edition.
 Hal Vogel,

-The Vogel book is used in other courses at Stern, and should be readily available at the school bookstore.
+Vogel is used in other courses at Stern, and should be readily available at the school bookstore.
 If not, Amazon and Barnes and Noble can provide fast, cheap delivery at very advantageous prices.
 The Vogel book is widely used around the country and there is no shortage of copies.
-Consider the Caves books optional as well (though interesting - if you keep a library of books on this subject, you might find them appealing).
-Finally, I am not assigning any particular reference book for microeconomics, but you will probably find it useful to have one.
+I am not assigning any particular reference book for microeconomics, but you may find it useful to have one.
 Any of the standard industrial organization oriented books, for example, the one used in Stern’s Firms and Markets course, Managerial Economics and Business Strategy, 5th edition by Michael R. Baye, McGraw-Hill, 2006, should suffice.

 The Capital Cities case contains a large amount of legal opinion about basic microeconomics.
 This case is posted with the other articles for the course.
 (See session 4.)
 A recent ASCAP case, involving Yahoo!, AOL and Real Networks (April, 2008) grapples with the new problems created by online distribution of music.
 (This case is posted via the ASCAP website with the references for Session 4.)

 We will also rely on several additional articles from the popular press and the formal economics literature.
-Excerpts from a few of these will be distributed in class.
 In some cases, full references will be given for those who wish to dig deeper into the subject.
 A large number of articles are posted below on the course website - some of these are links to online material.
 Most of these are optional; I have posted them for those who are interested in some additional material on the subjects we discuss in class.
-A few of these readings will be assigned for the respective class.
-These are highlighted below.

 Course Outline and Schedule